-I was trying to come up with an idea for a fake patent application for April Fool’s day, like a description of something earth shaking, and completely unbelievable.
-My plan was to provide a detailed description, and then have a link to the “patent application” that was something completely made up.
+I was trying to come up with an idea for a fake patent application for April Fool’s day, like a description of something earth-shaking, and completely unbelievable.
+I planned to provide a detailed description, and then have a link to the “patent application” that was something completely made up.

 I come across a lot of unusual patent applications as I’m searching to find what’s been filed by the search engines, like a method of building a better snowman, or creating a crash warning system for cars that learns how to avoid accidents, or even a simple antigravity device, or carrying informational codes in DNA.

 I didn’t expect the folks at the Goddard Space Flight Center to come out with a patent application that sounded more like science fiction than science.

 The focus of this patent application is on monitoring spacecraft and determining when one craft amongst a fleet may be experiencing problems and can’t continue with a mission.
 Here’s a snippet from the patent filing: